Zebra in Mokala National Park, South Africa

 Political situation

-There are regular protests and demonstrations that can turn violent.
-Violence could affect participants and bystanders.
-This can happen anywhere in South Africa at short notice.
+There are regular protests and demonstrations in South Africa which can turn violent at short notice.
+Violence could affect participants and bystanders anywhere in the country.

-Avoid areas where protests, demonstrations, or marches are taking place, especially in city centres and townships.
+Avoid areas where protests, demonstrations or marches are taking place, especially in city centres and townships.
 Do not cross protester roadblocks.
 This could provoke a violent reaction.
 Monitor local and social media for updates, including local radio.
-Where possible stick to major routes and be aware that GPS services could divert you into less secure areas.
+Where possible stay on main roads.
+Be aware GPS could lead you to less secure areas.

 Crime